Kruthiksp/Java8/README.md

 	"positiveSum" -> Sum of all positive numbers "negativeSum" -> Sum of all negative numbers "average" -> Average of all numbers (positive + negative)
+80. Create a custom collector that takes a Stream<String> and collects it into a Map<Integer, List<String>> The key is the length of the string.
+    The value is a list of all strings with that length.
 </pre>

 <!-- <h2>Bonus Problem Statements</h2>